 Adam Smith pointed out just the contrary.
-Smith said when you give people freedom, economic freedom which means no or low taxes, because people are good in nature, people will do things unconsciously for the greater good. government’s idea is people are bad by nature or at least does not trust that people can find their own solutions to problems, and government must take action and make the choice how to spend your money or the greater good will suffer.
+Smith said when you give people freedom, economic freedom which means no or low taxes, because people are good in nature, people will do things unconsciously for the greater good.
+The government’s idea is people are bad by nature or at least do not trust that people can find their own solutions to problems, and the government must take action and make the choice how to spend your money or the greater good will suffer.

 It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.
 Adam Smith – Wealth of Nations